WSGR logoWSGR logo

 Select Governance and M&A Litigation Matters

 • Twitter v.
 Musk (Del.
-Ch.) – Represented Twitter in high-profile expedited litigation to successfully enforce Elon Musk’s acquisition of Twitter
+Ch.) – Represented Twitter in expedited litigation to successfully enforce Elon Musk’s acquisition of Twitter

 • Forescout Technologies, Inc. v.
 Ferrari Group Holdings (Del.
 Ch.) – Represented Forescout in expedited busted deal litigation to enforce merger agreement with Advent International; obtained favorable settlement for client and closing of transaction